 I’m gonna go there once again.
 There are those, like myself, who not only measure things like neck relief and string heights and pickup heights, we suggest that others do likewise.
-There are those who say they don’t need to measure because they just adjust things by “feel” or amount of fret buzz.
+There are others who say they don’t need to measure because they just adjust things by “feel” or amount of fret buzz.
 That’s fine.
 I think you’re probably not doing as good of a job on your adjustments as you could be, but I’m not the boss of you.
 I get it.

 The people I really do not understand are the ones who are actively hostile against measuring things.